Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/WatchDog-Configuration.md

 ## CHANGE THE KNX/IP ROUTER/INTERFACE SETTINGS ON THE FLY

-With **msg.setGatewayConfig** , you can change the IP, Port, Physical Address, Protocol and so on of your KNX/IP Interface or Router, previously set in the Config-Node<br />
+With **msg.setGatewayConfig** , you can change the IP, Port, Physical Address, Protocol and so on of your KNX/IP Interface or Router, previously set in the Config-Node

-The Config-Node will change the settings and reconnect with new parameters.<br />
+The Config-Node will change the settings and reconnect with new parameters.

-Be careful, if you restart node-red, the new settings are reverted to the settings specified in the Config-Node.<br />
+Be careful, if you restart node-red, the new settings are reverted to the settings specified in the Config-Node.

-**ALL parameters are OPTIONAL** <br />
+**ALL parameters are OPTIONAL**

 ```javascript